solarwinds/solarwinds-apm-ruby/README.md

 If you need to instrument code outside the context of a request (such as a cron job, background job or an arbitrary ruby script), use `Oboe::API.start_trace` instead which will initiate new traces based on configuration and probability (based on the sample rate).

-Find more details in the [RubyDoc page](http://rdoc.info/gems/oboe/Oboe/API/Tracing).
+Find more details in the [RubyDoc page](http://rdoc.info/gems/oboe/Oboe/API/Tracing) or in [this example](https://gist.github.com/pglombardo/8550713) on how to use the Tracing API in an independent Ruby script.

 ## Tracing Methods